ObKo/stm32-cmake/README.md

 * `CMSIS::STM32::<TYPE>` (e.g. `CMSIS::STM32::F407xx`) - common startup source for device type, depends on `CMSIS::STM32::<FAMILY>`
 * `CMSIS::STM32::<DEVICE>` (e.g. `CMSIS::STM32::F407VG`) - linker script for device, depends on `CMSIS::STM32::<TYPE>`

-So, if you don't need linker script, you can link only `CMSIS::STM32::<TYPE>` library and provide your own script using `stm32_add_linker_script` function
+So, if you don't need the linker script or want to adapt it for your own needs, you can link only `CMSIS::STM32::<TYPE>` library and provide your own script using `stm32_add_linker_script` function

 ***Note**: Because of some families multi-cores architecture, all targets also have a suffix (e.g. STM32H7 has ::M7 or ::M4).
 For example, targets created for STM32H747BI will look like `CMSIS::STM32::H7::M7`,